webchemist/rebar_templates/README.md

 base_skel
 ---------

-Basic erlang application template
+Basic erlang project template

 full_skel
 ---------

-Standalone erlang application template with lager and sync included
+Erlang project template with lager and sync included

-apps_skel
+app_skel
 ---------

-Erlang project with apps support, lager and sync included
+Erlang application template (assuming to be placed into an apps folder)